Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Numerical results

-The optical images of various boson stars illuminated by a spherical light source are presented in Figure \ref{fig5}.
-In each image, the celestial sphere is divided into four sections, each marked with different colors (red, green, yellow, and blue), with coordinate lines represented by gray lines at intervals of $10^\degree$.
-The boson star is positioned at the center of the celestial sphere with a radius of $r_{\text{obs}} = 50m$, while the observer is located at the intersection of the four quadrants.
-A white reference light source is placed on the opposite side of the celestial sphere relative to the observer, to study the strong gravitational lensing effect and the formation of the Einstein ring.
-The black transparent region at the center of the image represents the boson star, while the white circle in the outer region represents the Einstein ring.
+The optical images of various boson stars illuminated by a spherical light source are shown in Figure~\ref{fig5}.
+In each image, the celestial sphere is divided into four quadrants, marked in red, green, yellow, and blue, with coordinate lines drawn in gray at $10^\circ$ intervals.
+The boson star is positioned at the center of the celestial sphere, and the observer is placed at a distance $r_{\text{obs}} = 50m$, defining the radius of the sphere.
+To investigate strong gravitational lensing and the formation of the Einstein ring, a white reference light source is placed diametrically opposite the observer.
+The central black transparent region in each image corresponds to the boson star, while the white circular structure in the outer region indicates the Einstein ring.

 Several key phenomena are evident from the figures.
 Since the boson star lacks an event horizon, light entering the boson star is not fully absorbed but is instead partially retained.
-Similar to a BH, when the light source passes near the boson star, an Einstein ring is formed due to gravitational lensing.
-Since the boson star is static and does not rotate, its central black region appears as a perfect circle, resembling a non-rotating BH.
-There is also no frame-dragging effect on the background celestial sphere, as the boson star does not possess angular momentum.
-Additionally, we investigated the effects of the observation angle $\theta$ and the initial scalar field value $\psi_0$ on the optical image.
-The results show that the observation angle $\theta$ has a minimal impact on the image.
-However, the initial scalar field value $\psi_0$ plays a significant role.
-As $\psi_0$ decreases, both the size of the boson star and the Einstein ring shrink, and the light trajectories inside the Einstein ring also change, highlighting the importance of the scalar field's initial conditions in determining the optical characteristics of the boson star.
+Similar to a black hole, when the light source passes near the boson star, an Einstein ring forms due to gravitational lensing.
+Because the boson star is static and does not rotate, its central black region appears as a perfect circle, resembling a non-rotating black hole.
+Additionally, there is no frame-dragging effect on the background celestial sphere, as the boson star lacks angular momentum.
+Furthermore, we investigated the effects of the initial scalar field value $\psi_0$ on the optical image.
+The results show that $\psi_0$ plays a significant role.
+As $\psi_0$ decreases, both the size of the boson star and the Einstein ring shrink, and the light trajectories inside the Einstein ring change.
+This highlights the importance of the scalar field's initial conditions in determining the optical characteristics of the boson star.